Overview

 Frequently Asked Questions

-What is the job market like in Lexington Park?
+How is the job market in Lexington Park?

-The job market is primarily driven by NAS Patuxent River and its associated defense contractors.
-There are numerous opportunities in engineering, technology, and other related fields.
-The presence of the base provides a stable and growing job market.
+The job market is largely driven by the presence of NAS Patuxent River and the defense contracting industry.
+Opportunities are plentiful in engineering, technology, and related fields.

-What are the main attractions in Lexington Park?
+What are the property taxes like in Lexington Park?

 Is Lexington Park a safe place to live?